MichaelCade/90DaysOfDevOps/Days/day15.md

 ## Commands

-Obviously I cannot cover all the commands here, there are  pages and pages of documentation that cover these but also if you are ever in your terminal and you just need to understand options to a specific command we have the `man` pages short for manual.
+I cannot cover all the commands here, there are pages and pages of documentation that cover these but also if you are ever in your terminal and you just need to understand options to a specific command we have the `man` pages short for manual.
 We can use this to go through each of the commands we touch on during this post to find out more options for each one.
 We can run `man man` which will give you the help for manual pages.
 To escape the man pages you should press `q` for quit.

 ![](Images/Day15_Linux2.png)
 ![](Images/Day15_Linux3.png)

-`sudo` If you are familar with Windows and the right click `run as administrator` we can think of `sudo` as very much this.
+`sudo` If you are familiar with Windows and the right click `run as administrator` we can think of `sudo` as very much this.
 When you run a command with this command you will be running it as `root` it will prompt you for the password before running the command.

 ![](Images/Day15_Linux4.png)

-For one off jobs like installing applications or services you might need that `sudo command` but what if you have several tasks to deal with and you want to live as `sudo` for a while?
+For one off jobs like installing applications or services, you might need that `sudo command` but what if you have several tasks to deal with and you want to live as `sudo` for a while?
 This is where you can use `sudo su` again the same as `sudo` once entered you will be prompted for your `root` password.
-In a test VM like ours this is fine but I would find it very hard for us to be rolling around as `root` for prolonged periods, bad things can happen.
+In a test VM like ours, this is fine but I would find it very hard for us to be rolling around as `root` for prolonged periods, bad things can happen.
 To get out of this elevated position you simply type in `exit`

 ![](Images/Day15_Linux5.png)